Backflushing in comparison to siphon rotor

 The rather traditional siphon centrifuge design shows on the one hand a clear lower g-force factor, which cannot be compensated by the siphon effect if it is used.
 Also the very useful processing backflushing effect can only moderately be realized in the siphon rotor.

-By the siphon rotor this chamber is design as a siphon and the diameter of edge ring of the siphon chamber is slightly less than the level of the filtration element.
+By the siphon rotor this chamber is designed as a siphon and the diameter of edge ring of the siphon chamber is slightly less than the level of the filtration element.

 The backflushing chamber of the backflushing rotor has no siphon design and the diameter of the edge ring is approx. the same as the edge ring of the rotor.